-- The Offeror must test clinical or nonclinical samples in a qualified immunological assay (as needed) from influenza virus or emerging infectious disease vaccine candidates. - Samples for testing may include serum, plasma, PBMC, mucosal secretions (e.g., respiratory tract, salivary, lacrimal, or mammary gland, stool), or novel-assay-appropriate panels in any combination. - The genomes of viruses used in the assays, or viruses used to generate critical components of an assay, must be sequenced to ensure alignment to parental or prototype virus strains as appropriate.
-The Offeror must submit a nucleic acid and protein sequence alignment between the master and working virus stock used for qualification and the parental or prototype virus strain to BARDA prior to execution of the protocol. - If requested, provide working virus lot samples to HHS for identity verification. - The Offeror is required to source appropriate, positive and negative quality control samples, as appropriate. - If necessary, the Offeror may seek technology transfer to or from other laboratories as necessary to perform the task(s) with comparable results to other qualified immune assays. - Samples may be provided to the Offeror in a blinded manner, and assay result data will be transmitted to the clinical trial Sponsor or designee such as BARDA's Clinical Study Network (CSN) Standard Data Coordinating Center (SDCC) in a mutually agreed-upon format (e.g., csv file).
+- The Offeror will perform reporter virus neutralization assays for samples from clinical trials and/or nonclinical studies, as needed.
+For planning and costing purposes, assume 3,000 samples per year. - The Offeror must test clinical or nonclinical samples in a qualified or validated assay (as developed in Workstreams 1 and 2 for Capability 1) Assay data will be transferred to BARDA (or its assignee) to support its programmatic goals. - Samples for testing may include serum, mucosal secretions (e.g., nasal/salivary mucosal matrices), or novel-assay-appropriate panels in any combination. - The Offeror is required to source/provide all critical reagents, including appropriate positive and negative quality control sera/samples, as well as reference sera/samples and trending panel sera/samples, as appropriate. - Samples may be provided to the Offeror in a blinded manner (e.g., barcoded), and QC'd/QA'd assay result data will be transmitted to the clinical trial Sponsor or designee such as BARDA's Clinical Study Network (CSN) Standard Data Coordinating Center (SDCC) in a mutually agreed-upon format (e.g., csv file).
 A Data Transfer Agreement (DTA) must be in place prior to data transfer.
-Clinical trial analyses will be performed by the clinical trial Sponsor. - A BARDA designee will prepare and coordinate sample shipments to the Offeror for testing. - At completion of testing, the Offeror must ship all remaining clinical trial samples, at appropriate temperature, to a BARDA-determined location. - Provide a final report to BARDA that includes results and performance parameters of assay quality control samples and proficiency panel sample testing.
-The final report must be provided to BARDA in eCTD submission ready format, as per CSN Clinical Related Documents for eCTD Formatting BARDA Held INDs (v.
-2.0 14Jan22) and BARDA's Document QC Guide for BARDA to complete FDA submission level publishing.
-Provide documents that are Document-Level Published to BARDA to be incorporated into BARDA's eCTD Publishing Tool.
+Clinical trial analyses will be performed by the clinical trial Sponsor. - At completion of testing, the Offeror must ship all remaining study or clinical trial samples, at appropriate temperature, to a BARDA-determined location. - The Offeror must provide a final report to BARDA that includes sample test results and performance parameters of assay quality control samples and trending panel sample testing. - The Offeror must provide a Project Management Plan (PMP) that defines the overall plan for how the project will be executed, monitored, and controlled and must include a Study Responsibility Assignment Matrix for Performer and sub-performer teams.
+The Performer must submit the PMP within 30 calendar days after the initiation of the agreement period of performance.